IntelSoftware/SYCL_101/02_Why_SYCL/02_SYCL_code_basic_elements.rst

-SYCL code basic elements
+SYCL Code Basic Elements
 ========================

 SYCL offers a broad range of advantages to developers, including improved productivity, better performance, and enhanced code maintainability.
 In this lesson, students will gain an overall understanding of basic SYCL features and concepts.

 Most featured SYCL offerings